Nigerian police guard embassies after Libya attack

-ABUJA (Reuters) - Police in Nigeria, which faces an Islamist insurgent threat, ordered 24-hour security around all foreign embassies on Thursday after gunmen in Libya enraged over a film about the Prophet Mohammad killed the U.S. ambassador there.
+ABUJA, Sept 13 (Reuters) - Police in Nigeria, which faces an Islamist insurgent threat, ordered 24-hour security around all foreign embassies on Thursday after gunmen in Libya enraged over a U.S. film about the Prophet Mohammad killed the U.S. ambassador there.

-The American embassy in Abuja issued an emergency warning to its citizens living in Nigeria, where radical Islamist sect Boko Haram has killed hundreds this year in an insurgency against the Nigerian government.

-“Extremists may attempt to target U.S. citizens and other Westerners in Nigeria,” the message on the embassy’s website said.
-“The situation in the country remains fluid and unpredictable.”

-U.S. embassies in Yemen and Egypt were attacked by demonstrators on Thursday and U.S. warships headed to Libya after Tuesday’s attack on the U.S. mission there that killed the ambassador and three other Americans.
+U.S. embassies in Yemen and Egypt were also attacked by demonstrators on Thursday and U.S. warships headed to Libya after an embassy siege there on the 11th anniversary of al Qaeda’s Sept.
+11 attacks on the United States.

-Nigerian authorities fear an Islamist backlash, possibly after Friday prayers this week.
+Nigerian authorities fear an Islamist backlash as well, possibly after Friday prayers this week.

 “The Inspector-General of Police (IGP), Mohammed Dahiru Abubakar, has placed all police formations across the federation on red alert,” a statement from the Nigerian police said.